-U-558 (Oberleutnant zur See Günther Krech) is commissioned, U-128, U-565 and U-566 are launched.
+U-558 (Oberleutnant zur See Günther Krech) is commissioned, U-128, U-565, and U-566 are launched.

 |Prien saluting his men as they prepare to depart, 20 February 1941.|

 Royal Navy submarine HMS Regent (Lt.
 Commander Brown) attacks a convoy of transports bringing the Afrika Korps to Tripoli.
-It torpedoes 5609 ton transport Menes.
+It torpedoes 5609-ton transport Menes.
 Menes is disabled and taken in tow, making it to Tripoli later in the day.
 Italian escort destroyer Saetta attacks Regent and damages it, forcing it to return to Malta.

 Operation MC 8, a typically convoluted supply operation to Malta, continues.
 Several ships depart from Malta for Alexandria.
-The Luftwaffe quickly attacks them, but fails to make any significant hits.
+The Luftwaffe quickly attacks them but fails to make any significant hits.

-Royal Navy 462 ton trawler HMS Ouse hits a mine and sinks at Tobruk.
+Royal Navy 462-ton trawler HMS Ouse hits a mine and sinks at Tobruk.
 There are 12 deaths and nine survivors, including the commander, Sub Lt.
 W.V.
 Fitzmaurice.

 Convoy AS 15 departs from Piraeus bound for Alexandria and Port Said, Convoy BS 16 departs from Suez.

-The Free French under Colonel Leclerc continue to invest the El Tag fortress at Kufra.
+The Free French under Colonel Leclerc continues to invest the El Tag fortress at Kufra.
 The French are pounding the well-garrisoned Italian base with a 75mm field gun and several mortars.
 So far, the Italian troops have held firm, but their commander is very unsure of himself and looking for a way out.

 Chief of the Imperial General Staff (CIGS) Sir John Dill, who is in Cairo with Foreign Secretary Anthony Eden, pays a surprise (and surreptitious) visit to Malta with Eden.
 The two discuss the situation with Governor Dobbie, tour the island's defenses, then return to Cairo on a Sunderland flying boat.